Repetition Penalties

 There are three types of repetition penalties: presencePenalty, countPenalty and frequencyPenalty.
 One or more penalties can be used, and the magnitude of each can be controlled independently.

-Used to reduce the probability of generating new tokens that appear at least once in the prompt or in the completion, in proportion to the number of appearances.
-As an example, if your prompt (and current completion) is "One fish, two fish, red fish, blue fish", the probability of the tokens "One", "two", "red", and "blue" will decrease by some value and the probability of the token "fish" will decrease by a larger value.
+The countPenalty is used to reduce the probability of generating new tokens that appear at least once in the prompt or in the completion, in proportion to the number of appearances.
+For instance, with countPenalty set to its maximum value (countPenalty = 1), and given the prompt (or the current completion) "One fish, two fish, red fish, blue fish", the probability of the tokens "One", "two", "red", and "blue" will decrease by some value and the probability of the token "fish" will decrease by a larger value.

 Example - general